MP Estate Planning UK

 Key Takeaways

-• Understand the implications of Dutch estate tax on your UK-based assets.
+• Understand how Dutch inheritance tax interacts with UK Inheritance Tax on your assets.

-• Discover tips for minimising inheritance tax liabilities.
+• Discover practical strategies for minimising cross-border inheritance tax liabilities.

-• Find out how to ensure your estate is distributed according to your wishes.
+• Find out how proper estate planning — including wills and trusts — can ensure your assets pass according to your wishes.

 Understanding Inheritance Tax in the Netherlands